pengzhangzhi/Benchmark-Traffic-flow-prediction-/README.md

+Note: This repo is adpoted from https://github.com/UNIMIBInside/Smart-Mobility-Prediction.

+Due to technical reasons, I did not fork their code.

+This code provide the baseline code of the field traffic flow prediction.
+Most of the code in this field is too old to run, so I use docker to save you from installing tedious frameworks and provide one-line command to run the whole models.

-# Check Out `QuickStart`, where I provide out-of-the-box tutorial for you to use this repo!
+Check Out `QuickStart`, where I provide out-of-the-box tutorial for you to use this repo!

 # Smart Mobility Prediction